Skip to Content

 several bananas on a grey table with green leaves.

 Instead, our banana syrup adds the same flavor, but in a more concentrated form.
 You can apply this to other fruity Daiquiris, too: use strawberry simple syrup to make a Strawberry Daiquiri, or passion fruit syrup to make a Passion Fruit Daiquiri.
-Use a quality blender and crushed (rather than cubed) ice for the best, smoothest texture.

 Learn all my best tips for making great frozen drinks at home in my Frozen Honey Palomas recipe!